sum01/fmt-micro/help/fmt.md

 When saving a supported file-type, the plugin will automatically run on the file & save any changes, unless you set `fmt-onsave` to false.

-To get the list of supported formatters, run the `fmt list` command.
+To get the list of supported languages/formatters, run the `fmt list` command.
 A table of supported formatters will be printed to Micro's log.

 To set a formatter to be used on a specific language, run `set languagename-formatter formattername`.
 The specific names can be found in the list from `fmt list`

 To set a formatter to be used on all its supported languages, run `fmt setall formattername`.

+To unset all options using a specified formatter, run `fmt unsetall formattername`.

 To refresh the in-memory settings, run `fmt update`.
 This is useful if you changed your editor settings, or added a config file to your working directory.

 Please note that formatting of all languages is disabled by default, as to not accidentally format your files.
 You must enable them individually for this plugin to do